-After a long day at work or when out for a lovely dinner, a glass of wine can go down a treat.
+After a long day at work or when out for a lovely dinner, a glass of red or white wine can go down a treat.
 Wine vouchers and offers are always available to give you the perfect night in or out.

 It turns out drinking wine does not only taste lovely but can also be good for your health in a variety of ways.
 New studies are being done all the time to help back this up.

 Of course, excessive drinking is not good for you so keeping it all in moderation is perfectly fine.
 Women are recommended to consume no more than one glass a day whereas men can drink two and still maintain good health.

 Let’s get into some of the health benefits…

 A glass of wine a day can actually increase the way your body can fight off infections and diseases.

 A study taken by Science Signalling showed that one of the components that makes up wine can trigger the reprogramming of cells in the body that actually enhance the immune system.
 The same chemical is also used in other treatments but further studies are needed for confirmation.

 While you shouldn’t stop eating your fruit and vegetables, it’s good to know that having a glass of wine can prevent you from getting ill.

 Drinking wine decreased the risk of cancer

 Red wine contains plenty of antioxidants which help combat against cells in the body that allow the cancerous ones to develop.
 The same polyphenols in red wine that help prevent heart disease also help fighting off cancer cells.